-The Latest: Evidence presented in New Mexico compound case
+The Latest: FBI: Missing boy died months ago

 Defense attorneys for the two men and three women arrested on child abuse charges following a raid at a northern New Mexico compound argue that prosecutors are unjustly trying to paint their clients as armed militants.

-The attorneys' objections came Monday as officials with the Taos County Sheriff's Office testified about last week's raid, when the five adults were arrested and 11 children were found living in filthy conditions.
+The attorneys' objections came Monday as officials with the Taos County Sheriff's Office testified about the recent raid, when the five adults were arrested and 11 children were found living in filthy conditions.

-Public defenders also argued that the rifles and handguns found on the property are common guns that can be bought at retail stores and that their clients made no aggressive efforts to defend their compound as authorities closed in to serve search warrants last week.
+Public defenders also argued that the rifles and handguns found on the property are common guns that can be bought at retail stores and that their clients made no aggressive efforts to defend their compound as authorities closed in to serve search warrants earlier this month.

 Prosecutors are asking that Siraj Ibn Wahhaj and the other defendants be held pending trial.